BYU-PRISM/GEKKO/docs/model_methods.rst

     IF conditional with complementarity constraint switch variable.
         The traditional method for IF statements is not continuously differentiable and can cause a gradient-based optimizer to fail to converge.
-The if2 method uses a binary switching variable to determine whether y=x1 (when condition<0) or y=x2 (when condition>=0)::
+The if2 method uses a complementarity condition to determine whether y=x1 (when condition<0) or y=x2 (when condition>=0)::

         	Usage: y = m.if2(condition,x1,x2)